pavitranew/session-3/readme.md

 `app.set('view engine', 'ejs')`

 Let’s first create an index.ejs file within a views folder so we can start populating data.

+Make a `views` folder on the top level of our project and create `index.ejs` inside it.

 ```sh
 mkdir views